 Several important observations, coupled with the strong association between certain human leukocyte antigen (HLA) haplotypes and the frequency of concurrent extrahepatic autoimmune disorders, support the concept that PSC is an immune-mediated phenomenon[19,20].
 Three UC susceptibility loci to be associated with PSC, haboring the putative candidate genes REL, IL2 and CARD9 were identified[19].
 A recent study reported 12 significant genome-wide associations outside the HLA region, 9 of which were new, increasing the number of known PSC risk loci to 16.
 Despite comorbidity with IBD in 72% of the included cases, 6 of the 12 loci showed significantly stronger associations with PSC than with IBD, suggesting overlapping yet distinct genetic mechanisms for these two diseases[20].

 The pathogenesis of PSC has been elucidated from the standpoint of PSC-IBD.
 Translocation of microbial flora across an inflamed, permeable gut with subsequent activation of the immune system and inflammation of the biliary tree is a hypothesized mechanism for the development of PSC.
 Activated intestinal lymphocytes enter the enterohepatic circulation and persist as memory cells that cause hepatic inflammation.
 Chemokines and adhesion molecules shared by the intestine and liver could contribute to immune cell binding at both sites[21].
 The observations that PSC can develop after colectomy[22] and that IBD can develop after liver transplantation[23] have led some investigators to suggest that aberrant homing of lymphocytes between the intestine and liver could be involved in the pathogenesis of PSC[21].
 Three recent studies indirectly supporting this theory have been published.
 Patients who received a liver transplant had lower clinical and histological IBD activity than the non-transplant group[24].
-Marelli L et al[25] reported that progressive PSC requiring liver transplantation is associated with a milder course of UC, including reduced disease activity and less use of steroids, azathioprine, and surgery.
+Marelli et al[25] reported that progressive PSC requiring liver transplantation is associated with a milder course of UC, including reduced disease activity and less use of steroids, azathioprine, and surgery.
 Navaneethan et al[26] reported that severe, progressive PSC requiring liver transplantation appeared to reduce the disease activity of UC and the need for colectomy.

 However, these theories cannot explain why only 2%−7.5% of IBD patients develop PSC[8], whereas PSC is strongly associated with IBD, or why CD is less associated with PSC.
 It is also unclear why immunosuppression does not improve PSC.